-Penham Excel Bailiffs, like all debt collectors are known for sending debt collection threats.
-If you can’t afford to pay them or don’t even owe them money, then this article is for you!
+Penham Excel Bailiffs are a debt collection company who may chase you about an outstanding debt.
+If you are unable to pay them or if you don’t owe the money, this article is for you!

 Who are Penham Excel Bailiffs?